alookatommorow/west-coast-skateparks/README.md

 West Coast Skateparks is deployed to Heroku.
 Visit the app [here](https://west-coast-skateparks.herokuapp.com/)

-##Instructions for Use

-To view the skatepark directory, click "Skateparks" on the navigation bar then select a state.
-You may also search for a skatepark by city name using the search bar.

 ##Technology

 West Coast Skateparks was created using [Ruby on Rails](rubyonrails.org).
 The database is [PostgreSQL](http://www.postgresql.org/).
 Dynamic content is added using [Jquery](https://jquery.com/) and [AJAX](http://api.jquery.com/jquery.ajax/).